Members of English for Action's Language for Change project

 Nature for Health supports improved mental health through nature.

 We know that there is a mental health crisis in Great Britain, made worse by the rising costs of living, poor housing conditions, low income, lack of access to natural spaces, and discrimination.
 We also know that this crisis is fixable.
-Nature for Health will improve access to natural spaces and nature-based activities in order to improve mental health for people experiencing socio-economic disadvantage, marginalisation and discrimination.
-Nature for Health was open for stage one applications in February/March 2024 and 20 projects were selected for funding in July/August 2024.
-We will be publishing more information about the funded projects in Autumn 2024.
-Find out more about Nature for Health.
+Nature for Health works to improve access to natural spaces and nature-based activities in order to improve mental health for people experiencing socio-economic disadvantage, marginalisation and discrimination.
+Nature for Health was open for stage one applications in February/March 2024 and 16 projects were awarded funding in July/August 2024.
+Find out more.

 Partnerships for Health